c4software/dotarchy/docs/content/docs/hyprland.md

 A collection of useful scripts is available in `archlinux/install/hyprland/bin`.
 These scripts handle tasks like taking screenshots, managing power profiles, launching menus, and controlling system settings.

+### Global menu

+You can trigger the global menu with `SUPER + Space`.
+This menu allows you to quickly access applications, settings, and other functionalities.
+In this menu, if the entry doesn't match any application or setting, it will perform a web search using your default browser.

 ### Keybindings

 Keybindings are defined in the `bindings.conf` file.
 This file includes shortcuts for launching applications, managing windows, and controlling system functions.
 The configuration uses a combination of modifier keys (like `SUPER`, `ALT`, and `CTRL`) and other keys to create a comprehensive set of shortcuts.